vadim0x60/programlib/README.md

 ### Error handling

-By default, any errors at build time or run time will lead to an exception being raised, with 2 exceptions:
+By default, any errors at build time or run time will lead to `RuntimeError` being raised, with 2 exceptions:
 - `test` function that catches exceptions during test cases execution and marks these tests as failed.
 - Setting `program.run(force=True)` or `program.test(force=True)` will make `programlib` ignore all errors.